bitpay/bitcore/docs/guide/unit.md

 ## Conversion

-Once you have a unit instance, you can check its representantion in all the available units.
-For your convinience the classes expose three ways to acomplish this.
+Once you have a unit instance, you can check its representation in all the available units.
+For your convenience the classes expose three ways to accomplish this.
 Using the `.to(unitCode)` method, using a fixed unit like `.toSatoshis()` or by using the accessors.

 ```javascript
 var unit;